krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-What Kubernetes object provides access to logic running in your cluster via endpoints that you define?
+Q. What Kubernetes object provides access to logic running in your cluster via endpoints that you define?
 ```
 ```
 Services